nishkalavallabhi/jekyll-now/_posts/2018-03-05-embeddings-stability.md

 So, here is the final recommendation:
 > "If the intention of a study is to learn about a specific corpus, we recommend that practitioners test the statistical confidence of similarities based on word embeddings by training on multiple bootstrap samples."

-Overall, I found it to be well-written, and thoroughly analysed paper.
-I haven't been reading much in terms of research articles these days, partly because of busy work days and partly because of boredom of seeing some neural network tweak followed by some potentially statistically insignificant improvement, without any insights about neither the problem at question nor the network architecture.
+Overall, I found it to be a well-written, and thoroughly analysed paper.
+I haven't been reading much in terms of research articles these days, partly because of busy work days and partly because of boredom of seeing some neural network tweak followed by some potentially statistically insignificant improvement, without any insights about either the problem at question or the network architecture.
 This paper was a breathe of fresh air, and I feel like reading again!